stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 	Figure 8.
 Platform group and department configuration.

 5. The *standard department* is an additional fallback for the department that kicks in if the *main membership group has not been assigned a department*.
-This should match the standard department set in step 5 in Create an organization <#create_an_organization>`_
+This should match the standard department set in step 5 in `Create an organization <#create-an-organization>`_

 Synchronize users
 ^^^^^^^^^^^^^^^^^